 There are also several advanced options you can configure if you so choose, however, WCK will work just fine regardless.

 After you have filled in the appropriate information select Add Entry.

 You will notice after selecting Add Entry that near the bottom of the screen your new custom post type will be displayed with the information you plugged in.

 You also have the option to edit or delete this entry if you so choose.

 Step 3: Use Your New Custom Post Type

 Now that you have easily created a new custom post type for your WordPress website, it is time to make use of it.

 Check out your WordPress dashboard menu items and look for your new custom post type.
-For today’s explanation I created a custom post type labeled Reviews.
+For today’s explanation, I created a custom post type labeled Reviews.

 Notice that in addition to my built-in content types, Pages and Posts, I now have a new custom post type in my WordPress dashboard labeled Reviews.
 From there I can view all reviews I have created or create a new Review.
 In the Edit Post screen it will have the page attributes and options we selected above.

 Although the focus of this post today is on creating custom post types, it is worth mentioning that WCK also comes with a handy tool for creating front end templates with zero programming knowledge or experience in the Pro version of the plugin.
 It makes it easy to create custom content types in WordPress.